 - Click into a cell which still has the correct formatting and use the ‘Format painter’ function to correct any changed cells.

 - Don’t copy/paste information from a different source – type information directly into the template.

-This would need to be agreed with the business consultant assigned to your project however it would be the exception and not the rule.
 We are encouraging projects which can be completed in this time frame.

-Yes.
 We can assist with this at any time and is not reliant on you being successful as a grant recipient.
 Contact us to discuss your needs further and we will assist any way we can.